-Students who complete Environmental Studies 210 (taken during the second semester of the sophomore year) with a minimum grade of B+ can apply their Environmental Science AP toward college credit if they receive a 4 or 5 on the AP exam.
-However, AP scores do not count as one of the courses toward completion of the environmental studies concentration.
+Students who complete Environmental Studies 210 with a B+ or better can apply their Environmental Science AP toward college credit at Hamilton if they received a 4 or 5 on the AP exam.
+However, AP scores do not count toward completion of the Environmental Studies concentration.
+210 is taken during the second semester of the student's sophomore year.